One of the most significant challenges facing oral and

 evaluate these simulations and lessons learned will be shared.

 - Explore how experiential poverty simulation promotes understanding of challenges faced by low-income families in achieving optimal oral health.

 - Explore and evaluate various methods that can be utilized to implement a poverty simulation.

 - Develop survey tools that assess the impact of poverty simulation to gauge a student’s understanding of the financial pressures, emotional stressors and challenges faced by low-income families in improving their situation.

-The American Dental Education Association is an ADA CERP Recognized Provider.
+CE Information: The American Dental Education Association is an ADA CERP Recognized Provider.